XuhuiZhou/HAI-Cosys/docs/scenario_guideline.md

         default_factory=lambda: "",
         description="The domain of the environment.
 We consider scenarios in the domains of personal services, healthcare, business and finance, politics and law, technology and science, education, and miscellaneous", )
-    risk_types: list[str] = Field(
-        default_factory=lambda: [],
-        description="The types of risks that the AI agent might cause in the environment, including privacy, security, fairness, transparency, accountability, and safety", )
     realism: str = Field(
         index=True,
         default_factory=lambda: "",